-Wildlife are always plentiful by the pond, especially mornings.
-We regularly see Herons, egrets, snake birds, black birds, a red cardinal and once in a while, an eagle perches atop a pine tree at the pond edge.
+Wildlife is always plentiful by the pond, especially mornings.
+We regularly see Herons, egrets, snake birds, blackbirds, a red cardinal, and once in a while, an eagle perches atop a pine tree at the pond edge.

-However, recently we noticed a mourning dove coming and going in the back yard. (casing the area?)
-Soon afterwards another appeared, apparently its mate.
+However, recently we noticed a mourning dove coming and going in the backyard. (casing the area?)
+Soon afterward another appeared, apparently its mate.

 Then, lo and behold, they began building a nest atop the unused ceiling fan on our patio.
 The reason this was possible is that the last 3 hurricanes blew out our patio screens.

 After the last one, we quit replacing them.
 This enabled these birds to come and go.

 I am amazed though since we also come and go on the patio, taking our 3 shelties out, or eating at the patio table which is directly under the ceiling fan.

 I am amazed the bird feels so safe up there.
 We smile each time we look up now.

 My husband and I went away on vacation.